sherlock1982/wdio-selenoid-boilerplate/README.md

 WebStorm compatibility
 =============

 WebStorm doesn't have a convenient way to launch WebdriverIO tests.
+That's why I added a couple of files to help you run WebdriverIO tests directly from IDE.

-`mocha.opts` file will be included automatically when WebStorm will launch mocha test.
+`mocha.opts` file will be included automatically when WebStorm will launch a Mocha test.

 `mocha.patch.js` contains necessary boilerplate code to initialize WebdriverIO and run it under Mocha